Homo Economicus, the East India Company and Industrial Espionage

 A vast amount of money in national budgets is deployed to Defence (a definition that masks itself in the opposite semantic meaning of what it is… ).
 Defence and Entertainment are the industries with the highest funding, this is why it makes sense that gaming is one of the most profitable and funded industry.
 And since you mention that disruption of positions, in gaming roles are up for grab…

-is a research-based visual artist.
+Laura is is a research-based visual artist.
 She has a practice-related doctorate on the politics and representation of the voice in fine art (2011, Slade School of Art, UCL).
 Her practice is multidisciplinary and she recently collaborated with a sociologist at Manchester University on The Little Book of Answers, a participatory performance on the praxis of citizenship made for the Turbine Hall at Tate Modern.

 Sara de Jong is a researcher in the Citizenship and Governance Strategic Research Area at the Open University exploring the politics of NGOs and civil society engagement in the context of migration, in light of postcolonial continuities.